thisstillwill/Personal-Website-V3/src/posts/building-a-blog.md

 ---
 title: Building a Blog
-description: The why of starting a blog in 2021.
+description: The how and why of starting a blog in 2021.
 date: 2021-10-19
 tags:
   - Life